* Joined the Republic of New Afrika, Black Panther Party, & Black Liberation Army in the early 1970s

 * Has been a fugitive in Cuba since 1984

 * Icon of the Black Lives Matter movement

-Assata Shakur was born as JoAnne Deborah Byron, in Queens, New York, on July 16, 1947.
-After dropping out of high school, she earned a GED equivalency diploma, attended the Borough of Manhattan Community College for a short time, and eventually graduated from the City College of New York (CCNY) in 1970.
+Assata Olugbala Shakur was born as JoAnne Deborah Byron, in Queens, New York, on July 16, 1947.
+After dropping out of high school, she earned a General Equivalency Diploma, attended the Borough of Manhattan Community College for a short time, and eventually graduated from the City College of New York (CCNY) in 1970.
 In April 1967 she married fellow CCNY student Louis Chesimard, and the couple divorced in December 1970.
 JoAnne Chesimard changed her name to Assata Shakur in 1971, later explaining, in her 1987 autobiography: “The name JoAnne began to irk my nerves….
 I didn’t feel like no JoAnne, or no Negro, or no amerikan.
 I felt like an African woman.
 My mind, heart, and soul had gone back to Africa but my name was still stranded in Europe somewhere.”

 In 1971 Shakur joined the Republic of New Afrika, a radical organization that called for the creation of an independent black republic in the “subjugated lands” of South Carolina, Georgia, Alabama, Mississippi, and Louisiana.

 Around this same time, Shakur, a proud and committed Marxist, moved to Oakland, California, where she joined the local branch of the Black Panther Party (BPP).
 Soon thereafter, she returned to New York and became a leading member of BPP’s Harlem chapter.